top of page

 Events Coordinator at Linn Benton Community College

-Lobbied Oregon representatives for various student interests, chiefly the implementation of increased voting access on campus
+• Lobbied Oregon representatives for various student interests; successfully increased voting access through campaign to install ballot boxes on campus

 Senior Member at Mr./Ms. Spartan